-Faintly tart, and mildly sweet, these dinner rolls are wonderfully soft with a tender crust and rich flavor – perfect buttered, or used to sop up extra gravy.
-We make them together, adding the ingredients to my big red stand mixer, and after the dough has risen, my little boy gently rolls them into little round balls that we place in a stoneware baking dish.
+Faintly tart, and mildly sweet, these sourdough einkorn dinner rolls are wonderfully soft with a tender crust and rich flavor - perfect buttered or used to sop up extra gravy from a slow-roasted turkey or roasted chicken.

 The Secret to Soft Dinner Rolls